astrapi69/silly-collection/README.md

 ## Semantic Versioning

-The versions of jcommons-lang are maintained with the Semantic Versioning guidelines.
+The versions of silly-collections are maintained with the Semantic Versioning guidelines.

 Release version numbers will be incremented in the following format: